 - Use a good moisturizer after every bath, shower or hand washing.
+See my favorite below.

 Shop for gentle eczema soap.

-Skin care – Manuka Honey Skin Cream
+Skin Care – Organic Manuka Skin Soothing Cream

 While all of the above really helped Tristan’s skin, we still found he flared up from time to time and he definitely still has dry skin.
-To combat this, we are devoted to our beloved Manuka Honey Skin Cream.
+To combat this, we are devoted to our beloved Organic Manuka Skin Soothing Skin Cream.
 It contains simple, very healing ingredients that just work so well for my son.
 We apply this cream morning and night to prevent his skin from drying out.